 Take into account amenities like carpeting, heating, closet space, in-room sinks, bathroom, cooking, and your personal preferences in making your decision.
 Ideally, look for dorms with spacious lobbies wherein you can do homework, socialize, and have fun with your fellow students.

 Several dorms provide television, foosball or ping-pong tables, and a basketball court wherein you can hang out with friends.
+Check out the best foosball table you can purchase online.
 Examine the size and layout of the lobby spaces and find out its practical and meet your standards.

 For best results, go for student dorms that enable you to get creative, grow plants, and eat home-cooked food to make your life better.